engraving-challenges/main/1-introduction.md

 Look at [editing workflow](2-editing-workflow.md) to see detailed instructions.
-Also, feel free to [let us know](http://engravingchallenges.freeforums.org) that you're participating.
-We're looking forward to hearing from you!
+Also, feel free to [let us know](http://engravingchallenges.freeforums.org) that you're participating - we're looking forward to hearing from you!

 Note: by participating in the Challenges, you agree to license your submission under [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US) license.